ivandimitrovski/Project-Solution/README.md

 1. Pull all files from project
 2. Open the project with IDE (Netbeans, InteliJ)
-3. Run the project conosle application
+3. Run Solution.java as project console application

 ## Project Structure